 - as side effects of Crohn’s disease medications

 As a result, Crohn’s may either directly or indirectly lead to mouth ulcers.
-Men and children with the condition are more likely to have mouth ulcers.
+Men and children with the condition are

 People with Crohn’s disease are more likely to develop mouth ulcers than people with other inflammatory bowel conditions, such as colitis.